-Each of our activities, including those to improve the delivery of health care and to expand economic growth, seeks to improve government transparency and accountability.
-USAID is also working to improve budgeting and planning, supervision, information, procurement, and other intra-governmental systems that might improve service delivery.
-USAID also supports the electoral process and civil society engagement.
+All of our activities, including those that improve the delivery of health care and expand economic growth, promote government transparency and accountability.
+We improve budgeting and planning, supervision, information, procurement, and other intra-governmental systems that can strengthen service delivery, and support the electoral process and civil society engagement.

-USAID works to increase literacy and entrepreneurship skills by improving the quality of instruction for adults and youth.
-In agriculture, USAID brings American volunteers to Angola to train farmers and agri-businesses in crop production, processing, and marketing.
+We increase literacy and entrepreneurship skills by improving the quality of instruction for adults and youth.
+In addition, we bring U.S. volunteers to Angola to train farmers and agri-businesses in crop production, processing, and marketing.

-Angola was one of the first three countries selected to participate in the President’s Malaria Initiative, which is helping to reduce malaria-related mortality by 50 percent.
-Through a partnership signed by Secretary Clinton and the Government of Angola, we strengthen efforts to curb the spread and mitigate the impact of HIV/AIDS.
-Our programs also seek to improve the quality of reproductive health programs, combat tuberculosis, and eradicate polio.
+Angola was one of the first three countries selected to participate in the President’s Malaria Initiative.
+Since 2011, the mortality rate for children under five years of age has fallen by 23 percent.
+Through a partnership with the Government, and with the support of the U.S. President’s Emergency Plan for AIDS Relief, we strengthen efforts to curb the spread and to mitigate the impact of HIV/AIDS.
+Our programs also improve the quality of reproductive health programs, combat tuberculosis, and eradicate polio.

 We support the Government’s Community Water Management Model, which maintains proper operational management of its existing and future water infrastructures established through the Water for All Initiative.